| Unit Name | Total |

 Q.100 Which of the statements given below are true?

-A. The centre for contemporary Cultural Studies was established in Berkley in 1960.
+A. The Centre for Contemporary Cultural Studies was established in Berkeley in 1960.

 C. Paul Gilroy introduced the concept of the Black Atlantic.